mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 we print the result in a patch file `english.diff` that shows a list of diff blocks.
 If non-translated files have changes, we apply the changes automatically, which means these files are updated locally, which means we have to commit them in a working branch.
-Once it's done, we are officially translating the new Ember version, so we reset `origin/ref-upstream` to the same state as `upstream/master` to be ready for the next catch-up.
+Once that's done, we are officially translating the new Ember version, so we reset `origin/ref-upstream` to the same state as `upstream/master` to be ready for the next catch-up.